Helion Energy

 7th-generation fusion prototype designed to demonstrate electricity production from fusion using Helion's pulsed magneto-inertial architecture and direct electricity recapture.

 Operating in Everett, WA, since late 2024.
-Achieved 150 million degrees C and first private D-T fusion in February 2026; Helion is now pushing toward higher repetition rates and electricity production.
+Achieved 150 million degrees C and first private D-T fusion in February 2026, and Helion is now working to ramp repetition rate from one pulse every ~10 minutes toward 1 Hz operation and demonstrate electricity production.

 First commercial fusion power plant, designed to generate 50+ MWe.
 Located in Malaga, Chelan County, Washington, on land leased from Chelan County PUD near Rock Island Dam.
 Power will be marketed by Constellation Energy to Microsoft data centers.